KlosStepan/tu-backend/README.md

 - `Express` library v.
 4.17,
 - `Vitest` a unit test framework v.
 0.34.5.

-We run this application on [our](https://github.com/KlosStepan/DOKS-tutorial) DigitalOcean `Kubernetes cluster` and distribute as `Docker image`.
+We run this application on [our](https://github.com/KlosStepan/DOKS-tutorial) DigitalOcean `Kubernetes cluster` and distribute it as `Docker image`.
 Version of this API can be checked at http://ppf-be.stkl.cz/v.

 ## CI/CD Workflows